iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 Specifically, data, models, etc. are tracked and <abbr>cached</abbr> by DVC and thus will be transferred to/from [remote storage](/doc/command-reference/remote) (e.g. Amazon S3 or Google Drive).
-Small files like code and [DVC metafiles](/doc/user-guide/project-structure) are uploaded or downloaded to/from [Git remotes] by DVC.
+Small files like code and [DVC metafiles](/doc/user-guide/project-structure) are tracked by Git, so DVC uploads and downloads them to/from your existing [Git remotes].

 [sharing regular project versions]: /doc/use-cases/sharing-data-and-model-files
 [git remotes]: https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes